Stanley666/proof-of-address-crypto-kickstarter/README.md

 * 	A donation of 0.19 ETH returns 20 OBL and 1 Vybuds (1 Karma)
 * 	A donation of 0.20 ETH returns 40 OBL and 2 Vybuds (2 Karma)

 OBLs are tokens used on the [Project Oblio experiment smart contracts](https://github.com/project-oblio/decentralized-neuroscience-smart-contracts).
-Karma are just a record to be used in a sort-of proof-of-individual system, if we can ever develop one (we think we can).
+Karma  is a score to be used in a future proof-of-individual system, if we can ever develop one (we think we can).
 Karma can be used to [create fractional voting power](https://medium.com/@FEhrsam/blockchain-governance-programming-our-future-c3bfe30f2d74) based on how trusted an identity is.
 To be clear, karma is not at all synonymous with "number of vybuds owned", except in the case of this initial kickstarter.

 Some things to consider:
 * Making donator's addresses public is useful if we want to prevent someone from hoarding a large number of vybuds, and using them to attack the network early on with fake data.
 The maximum number of vybuds that a single person can order in our kickstarter has not yet been determined.